Sugiyanto02/Digital-Archive/README.md

 # Digital-Archive
-Digital Archive, mempermudah dalam memasukkan dan mencari berkas-berkas dan arsip yang ingin disimpan.  ## Cara Jalankan 1.
-Clone repo 2.
-Jalankan `composer install` 3.
-Copy `.env.example` jadi `.env` 4.
-Jalankan `php artisan key:generate` 5.
-Jalankan `php artisan serve`
+Digital Archive, used to store important files to be archived digitally, making it easier for us to search for and find the required archives..

+How to run:
+1. Clone repo
+2. Run `composer install`
+3. Copy `.env.example` to `.env`
+4. Run `php artisan key:generate`
+5. Run `php artisan serve`